carcass82/tracy/README.md

 Tracy only deals with triangle meshes (even builtin shapes like sphere or box are procedurally generated as triangle meshes) and uses a BVH/KdTree structure to speed up collision tests. ``data/scenes`` contains some simple and heavily commented scene description files.
 Scene file path can be specified as parameter.
 When started with no parameters Tracy tries to read ``data/default.scn``.

+Time for some screenshots:

 ![teapot](doc/teapotscene.jpg)

 ![cornell](doc/cornell.jpg)

 ![dragon](doc/dragon.jpg)

-Tracy material parametrization is *Unreal-ish*, with the usual *roughness* and *metalness* controlling metals and dielectrics and *translucent, IOR* parameters used for translucent materials.
-Here are the usual spheres collection:
+Tracy material system parametrization is [Unreal](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/PhysicallyBased/index.html)*-ish*, with *roughness* and *metalness* controlling metals and dielectrics while *translucent* and *IOR* parameters are used for translucent materials.
+Here's the usual spheres collection as example:

 ![materials](doc/materials.jpg)

-  - 1st row shows metal spheres with roughness going from 0 to 1
+  - 1st row shows *metal* spheres with roughness going from 0 to 1
-  - in 2nd row spheres drop their metalness from 1 to 0
+  - in 2nd row spheres drop their metalness from 1 to 0 becoming a dielectric
-  - 3rd row shows a dielectric with its roughness growing from 0 to 1
+  - 3rd row shows a dielectric material with its roughness growing from 0 to 1
-  - 4th row shows a translucent object with a IOR of 1.5 and roughness ranging from 0 to 1
+  - 4th row contains translucent objects with a [*IOR*](https://en.wikipedia.org/wiki/List_of_refractive_indices) of 1.5 and roughness ranging from 0 to 1
-  - last row shows again translucent objects with different IORs, going from 1 to 2
+  - last row materials have different *IORs*, from 1 to 2

 Finally Tracy supports textured meshes and HDR sky probes, as shown in the following *wonderful* proof-of-concept animation: